Tropical Storm Beryl (2012)

 Tropical Storm Beryl was the strongest off-season Atlantic tropical cyclone on record to make landfall in the United States.
 The second tropical cyclone of the 2012 Atlantic hurricane season, Beryl developed on May 26 from a low-pressure system offshore North Carolina.
 Initially subtropical, the storm slowly acquired tropical characteristics as it tracked across warmer sea surface temperatures and within an environment of decreasing vertical wind shear.
 Late on May 27, Beryl transitioned into a tropical cyclone less than 120 mi from North Florida.
 Early the following day, the storm moved ashore near Jacksonville Beach, Florida, with peak winds of 65 mph (100 km/h).
 It quickly weakened to a tropical depression, dropping heavy rainfall while moving slowly across the southeastern United States.
 A cold front turned Beryl to the northeast, and the storm became extratropical on May 30.

 The precursor to Beryl produced heavy rainfall in Cuba, causing flooding, mudslides and two deaths.
 Torrential rain also affected south Florida and the Bahamas.
-After forming, Beryl produced rough surf along the US southeastern coast, leaving one person from Folly Beach, South Carolina missing.
+After forming, Beryl produced rough surf along the southeastern U.S. coast, leaving one person from Folly Beach, South Carolina missing.
 Upon making landfall in Florida, the storm produced strong winds that left 38,000 people without power.
 High rains alleviated drought conditions and put out wildfires along the storm's path.
 A fallen tree killed a man driving in Orangeburg County, South Carolina.
-In northeast North Carolina, Beryl spawned an EF1 tornado that snapped trees and damaged dozens of homes near the city of Peletier.
+In Carteret County, North Carolina, Beryl spawned an EF1 tornado that snapped trees and damaged dozens of homes near Peletier.
 Overall damage was minor, estimated at $148,000.